bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/not_a_function.md

-TypeError: “x” is not a function
+TypeError: "x” is not a function
 ================================

-The JavaScript exception “is not a function” occurs when there was an attempt to call a value from a function, but the value is not actually a function.
+The JavaScript exception "is not a function” occurs when there was an attempt to call a value from a function, but the value is not actually a function.

 Message
 -------